avinshe/Neural_Network_From_Scratch/README.md

 Honestly, the code sucks with time complexity O(epochs*input_size).
 But it does the job and classifies with good accuracy.
 Perhaps, if I spent more time with literature review, I would be able to optimize the code.
 Who knows?
 Maybe I can build a whole new AI megacity if I spend enough time.
 No, I’m not crazy.
 I took an online assessment that said I’m very normal :)

 ### NOTE: Few parts of code is referenced from online.
-I guess I did not start from scratch.
+I guess I did not technically start from scratch.
 Don't come at me bruh!
 I'm confessing before you find out.

 Implementations:
 1. Hidden Layer